scaffold-eth/scaffold-eth/README.md

 ![image8](https://user-images.githubusercontent.com/76530366/127909563-a695d94b-5a87-4d76-84ac-9c819f36a3f7.png)

-🎫 Ready to mint a batch of L2 NFTs for reals?
+🎫 Ready to mint a batch of "L2" NFTs for reals?

+> ✏️ Edit the mint script mint.js in packages/hardhat/scripts and update the `toAddress` to your MetaMask address (or other secure mainnet wallet).

 ```
 yarn mint
 ```

-Once deployed, you should be able to see them on your Frontend.
-Check OpenSea for the smart contract and your minted NFTs too!
+Once minted, you should be able to see them in your Frontend.

 ![nft11](https://user-images.githubusercontent.com/526558/124387132-b04c9e00-dcb3-11eb-95d1-03b8c272e52f.png)

-# ⚔️ Side Quests
 ## 🐟 Open Sea

-> Check out your contract on OpenSea's MATIC viewer (Under "My Collections")
+> Check out your contract on OpenSea's Matic viewer (Under "My Collections")

 ![image6](https://user-images.githubusercontent.com/76530366/127909246-dc3ae4a5-70b7-4867-aabd-c5bc28d94588.png)